Skip to content

 Situation

 Client raised concerns about regulatory breaches being concealed from the FCA.
-She was subsequently excluded from the leadership team, removed from key projects, and placed on a PIP for the first time.
+She was subsequently excluded from the leadership team, removed from key projects, and placed on a PIP.

 What David did